-A key element of Focus' strategy for 2023 is engaging the Pessamit Innu community to become participants in the upcoming environmental and social impact assessment (ESIA) of the Lac Tétépisca project as well as in the decision-making process at each new stage of the mineral resource appraisal process.
+A key element of Focus' development strategy for the MOGC graphite deposit is engaging the Innu community of Pessamit to become participants in the environmental and social impact assessment (ESIA) of the Lac Tétépisca project as well as in the decision-making process at each new stage of the mineral resource appraisal process.
 To this end, on May 11, 2022, Focus began formal discussions with the Pessamit Innu band council over the signing of a Pre-Development Agreement (PDA) on the Lac Tétépisca project.
-Discussions were suspended on July 17, 2022 pending the election of a new band council on August 18.
-Focus expects to resume talks with the new band council in September.
+Discussions were suspended on July 17, 2022, pending the election of a new band council on August 18.
+Focus expects to resume talks with the new band council in early 2023.